mkdoc/mkpi/README.md

 Use this as shorthand when all the files to include are in the same directory.

+Note that file paths passed to this macro cannot include whitespace.

 #### @exec

 Execute a command and parse the result into the AST stream: